-Q Coded ringing can be used to assign different ringing patterns to different destination persons or groups and, in this way, create a simple type of paging system.
+The setting Q Coded call can be used to assign different ringing patterns to different destination persons or groups and, in this way, create a simple type of paging system.

 One analogue terminal interface per communication server can be reconfigured in such a way that it is also used for connecting a general bell.
 This eliminates the need for an external ringing voltage source.